Jeroen45/ha-kamstrup_403/README.md

 Hi there!

 I'm hoping this message reaches you.
-I'm not intending for you to merge this request, but I'm using it because I have no way of reaching you.
+I'm not intending for you to merge this request, but I'm using it because I have no other way of reaching you.
 I've actually been trying to reach you for quite some time now, but I just saw your fork of this repo, which gave me this chance to try it this wy.

 ### Even if you do nothing else with this, please give me some form of reply, either on hi@j45.nl or on github, so I at least know you have received my message.
 Thanks a lot in advance!